Mixture model fitting using conditional models and modal Gibbs sampling: Simulation Study

 \section{Simulation Study}

-In order to assess the performance of the methods presented to fit mixture models with INLA we have conducted a simulation study.
-The aim of this study is twofold, as we are interested in estimating both the actual number of components and the posterior distributions of the model parameters.
-Furthermore, in this simulation study we have considered mixtures of Gaussian and Poisson distributions.
+In order to assess the performance of 'modal' Gibbs sampling, a simulation study is presented in this Section.
+The aim of this study is twofold, as the interest is in estimating both the posterior marginal distributions of the model parameters and the actual number of components in the mixture.